-Visit an authorized agent or wildohio.gov to purchase a license or permit.
+Visit an authorized agent, the HuntFish OH mobile app, or wildohio.gov to purchase a license or permit.
 Authorized agents are located in every county in Ohio.
 Visit wildohio.gov or call 1-800-WILDLIFE (1-800-945-3543) to find an agent.